pairshaped/elm-firebase/README.md

 # WARNING

 The current state of this is very limited, and this is very much in **alpha**.
-Consider the API in complete flux.
+Consider the API in flux.

-It is completely possible that master will be completely broken at any given time until we hit a stable 1.x.
+It is completely possible that master will be broken at any given time until we hit a stable 1.x.

 # elm-firebase

-**elm-firebase** is a set of bindings between Elm (>= ?)
-0.18 and Firebase 3.x.
+**elm-firebase** is a set of bindings between Elm >= 0.18 and Firebase 3.x.

 ## Goals